learnbyexample/scripting_course/Linux_curated_resources.md

 Collection of resources for Linux command line, shell scripting (mostly `bash`) and a few on topics like Linux Kernel, distributions, applications, etc.

+* [Linux man pages](https://www.mankier.com/) — one of several websites that host man pages online
+* [ArchWiki](https://wiki.archlinux.org/title/Table_of_contents) — comprehensive documentation for Arch Linux and other distributions

 ## CLI text tutorials

 * [ryanstutorial](https://ryanstutorials.net/linuxtutorial/)